awsdocs/amazon-inspector-user-guide/doc_source/inspector_runtime-behavior-analysis.md

 ### Resolution<a name="insecure-protocols-resolution"></a>

-We recommend that you disable insecure protocols that are supported on an EC2 instance in your assessment target and replace them with secure alternatives as listed below:
+We recommend that you disable non\-secure protocols that are supported on an EC2 instance in your assessment target, and replace them with more secure alternatives as listed below:
-+ Disable Telnet, rsh, and rlogin and replace them with SSH\.
-Where this is not possible, you should ensure that the insecure service is protected by appropriate network access controls such as VPC network ACLs and EC2 security groups\.
++ Disable Telnet, RSH, and `rlogin` and replace them with SSH\.
+Where this is not possible, you should ensure that the non\-secure service is protected by appropriate network access controls such as VPC network ACLs and EC2 security groups\.
 + Replace FTP with SCP or SFTP where possible\.
 Where this is not possible, you should ensure that the FTP server is protected by appropriate network access controls such as VPC network ACLs and EC2 security groups\.
 + Replace HTTP with HTTPS where possible\.
-For more information specific to the web server in question, see http://nginx\.org/en/docs/http/configuring\_https\_servers\.html and http://httpd\.apache\.org/docs/2\.4/ssl/ssl\_howto\.html\.
+For more information specific to the web server in question, see `http://nginx.org/en/docs/http/configuring_https_servers.html` and `http://httpd.apache.org/docs/2.4/ssl/ssl_howto.html`\.
 + Disable IMAP, POP3, and SMTP services if not required\.
 If required, we recommend that these email protocols are used with encrypted protocols such as TLS\.
 + Disable SNMP service if not required\.
 If required, replace SNMP v1and v2 with the more secure SNMP v3, which uses encrypted communication\.

-## Software Without DEP<a name="dep-os"></a>
+## Software Without Data Execution Prevention \(DEP\)<a name="dep-os"></a>

 This rule detects the presence of third\-party software that is compiled without support for Data Execution Prevention \(DEP\)\.
 DEP increases system security by defending against stack\-based buffer overflow and other memory corruption attacks\.

 **Important**
-In this release of Amazon Inspector, you can include in your assessment targets EC2 instances that are running either Linux\-based or Windows\-based operating systems\.
+Currently, you can include in your assessment targets EC2 instances that are running either Linux\-based or Windows\-based operating systems\.
 During an assessment run, this rule generates findings **only** for the EC2 instances that are running Linux\-based operating systems\.
 This rule does NOT generate findings for EC2 instances that are running Windows\-based operating systems\.

 ### Severity: [Medium](inspector_rule-packages.md#SeverityLevels)<a name="dep-os-severity"></a>